PfhorEver/UpTimeRobot-Status-Page/README.md

-# StatusPage-UptimeRobot
+# UptimeRobot Status Page

-`StatusPage-UptimeRobot` is a simple flat PHP file that retrieve's [UptimeRobot](https://www.uptimerobot.com "Uptime Robot's Homepage")'s sensors via their API and turns it into a professional service status page .
+`UptimeRobot Status Page` is a simple html website that retrieve's [UptimeRobot](https://www.uptimerobot.com "Uptime Robot's Homepage")'s sensors via their API and turns it into a professional service status page .

   - Import's monitor data from UptimeRobot.
   - Extracts monitor IDs that are sorted into each category.
   - Reports current status and recent logs.

-This project is designed to be a drag-and-drop solution used in conjunction with a provider like [GitHub.io](https://pages.github.com/) to provide an easy, off-site solution for labs and small service clusters.

-*Do not expect advanced features within this package due to the flat, one PHP file limitation!*

 ### Version
-1.0.2
+2.0

 ### Included Projects and Libraries

-`StatusPage-UptimeRobot` uses a number of projects:
+`UptimeRobot Status Page` uses a number of projects:

 * [Cachet.io](https://github.com/CachetHQ/Cachet) - An open source status page system for everyone.
 * [Jaco Strauss' Tech Support Excuse Generator](http://www.strauss.za.com/sla/support.asp) - IT excuses for downtime.